roboticsoutreach/worksheets/docs/programming.md

 ```
 ## Defining functions

-In python we define functions using the `def` keyword.
+In Python we define functions using the `def` keyword.
 Here is a function called `addNumbers` that takes two values, `a` and `b`, and returns their sum:

 ```
 def addNumbers(a, b):